-1) If the zoning expander detects a new device attached to an expander Phy (i.e. the attached SAS address in the IDENTIFY frame is different from the previous attached SAS address), the expander shall automatically assign the Phy to the default group ID of 0.
+1) If the zoning expander detects a new SAS device attached to an expander Phy (i.e. the attached SAS address in the IDENTIFY frame is different from the previous attached SAS address), the expander shall automatically assign the Phy to the default group ID of 0.

-2) If the zoning expander detects the current device attached to an expander Phy to have the same SAS address of the last device attached to the expander Phy before the link lose PHY_RDY, the expander shall automatically reassign the expander Phy to the PHY ZONE configuration of the previous device prior to losing link PHY_RDY.
+2) If the zoning expander detects the current SAS device attached to an expander Phy to have the same SAS address of the last device attached to the expander Phy before the link lose PHY\RDY, the expander shall automatically reassign the expander Phy to the PHY ZONE configuration of the previous device prior to losing link PHY\RDY.

-3) If the zoning expander detects a device (from the identified SAS address) that has moved from a different Expander Phy that is part of the same expander, or a different expander in the topology, the expander shall assign the expander Phy to default group ID of 0.
+3) If the zoning expander detects a SAS device (from the identified SAS address) that has moved from a different Expander Phy that is part of the same expander, or a different expander in the topology, the expander shall assign the expander Phy to default group ID of 0.
 The supervisor may discover the device has moved from one location of the topology to a different location of the fabric.
-And the supervisor may reassign the device to the same PHY ZONE configuration that it used to belong, or reassign the device to a different PHY ZONE configuration based on the intention of the administrator.
+And the supervisor may reassign the device to the same PHY

+ZONE configuration that it used to belong, or reassign the device to a different PHY ZONE configuration based on the intention of the administrator.
 The policy of the supervisor is beyond the scope of this specification.
+The supervisor may reassign the device to a group other than Group 0 at a later time.
+The policy of supervisor reassignment of group ID to a device is beyond the scope of this specification.